-Do not set or store any heavy items on top of the MicroFridge as this affects its ability to function properly.
+Do not set or store any heavy items on top of the unit as this affects its ability to function properly. (example: television)

-- Before placing food in the refrigerator, turn the temperature setting (knob in refrigerator) to 3.
+Before placing food in the refrigerator, turn the temperature setting knob in the refrigerator to 3.

-- Defrost the freezer by unplugging the unit, removing the items, and leaving the freezer door open.
-Remove large ice pieces as they come loose and wipe up any excess water with a towel.
+Defrost the freezer by unplugging the unit, removing the items, and leaving the freezer door open.
+Remove large ice pieces as they come loose, and wipe up any excess water with a towel.
 Please place an old towel in the bottom for the fridge to soak up the water as the ice melts.

-- Use the ice scraper to remove loose frost (if the ice scraper is missing, contact the Work Request Office at 815-753-4948.
-Do not chisel at solid ice pieces; wait until they melt!
+Use the ice scraper to remove loose frost (if the ice scraper is missing, contact the Work Request Office at 815-753-4948.
+Do not chisel at solid ice pieces: wait until they melt.

-- Make sure the freezer is completely dry before plugging the unit back in, or closing the door when not in use.
+Make sure the freezer is completely dry before plugging the unit back in, or closing the door when not in use.